Tag Archives: bp lawsuit

 If you are an Attorney/ Processor/Claimant we have a silver bullet, one of the members of our network has distinguished themselves above all others with practically Dead On Calculations that the claims analysts at The Deep Water Horizon Settlement seem to respect and agree with.

 Please understand this group specializes in business claims only in excess of 100k usually.

 They also handle appeals.

-As many of you know we have been in search of the Silver Bullet for some time.
+As many of you know we have been in search of a Silver Bullet for some time.
 Well we found it, there is no guess work anymore.

-It is my opinion that it is owed to the claimants that they remain the top priority, not just a potential revenue stream for someone’s bottom line.
+It is my opinion, it is owed to the claimants that they remain the top priority, not just a potential revenue stream for someone’s bottom line.

 When BP stopped paying claims due to the Court ordered Stay, the lack of reliable and consistent revenue stream caused many processors and Attorneys to scale down their Deepwater Horizon claims operations and to terminate employees.